A printed glossary is available in the book, published July 2018: Rise, Shine, Be Woke (available on Amazon and iBooks).

 Ideas matter.
 Language matters.
-Unity matters.
-The goal of the Anti-racism Digital Library (ADL) is to describe anti-racism in all its fullness.
-The ADL/T seeks to fuel the scorching of race and ignite cooperation for justice and peace by discovering and crafting a new vocabulary for describing complex humanity - The International Anti-racism Dictionary-Thesaurus.
+Human unity matters.
+The goal of the Anti-racism Digital Library and Thesaurus (ADL) is to describe anti-racism in all its fullness iin order to increase human unity.
+We seek to fuel the scorching of race and ignite cooperation for justice and peace by discovering, crafting, evolving, and making available a new vocabulary for describing complex humanity, The International Anti-racism Dictionary-Thesaurus.
 The Library and Thesaurus can be used in everyday language and for assigning subject headings in library catalogs and databases.
-Library thesauri use principles of literary and user warrant, meaning that words become authorized (preferred) terms when they are found in a majority of the related content.
-This Glossary is thus a first step towards developing the Dictionary-Thesaurus.
+The Glossary is a first step towards developing a Dictionary-Thesaurus.
 Terms and phrases, when completed, will describe people and anti-racism policies, strategies, and movements, not just in the U.S.A. but in the global arena as well.
-Findings from the research are used to name the Collections in the ADL.

-Some of the Library of Congress Subject Headings (LCSH) based on Coleman’s study of The Representation and Treatment of “Anti-Racism” in Bibliographic Information Systems and Knowledge Structures are also listed.
-They are based on preliminary findings which were reported at the Annual Conference of the American Theological Librarians Association (ATLA), June 2016.
-Terms and definitions that emerged from the study are listed in green (bold for the term and italics for the definition).
-You will see both green and black colors when it is a blend of both CRT and Coleman.
-LCSH which can be used when indexing ‘anti-racism’ materials are highlighted in purple type.
-(Note: Colors are not visible on the ADL/T web page).
+Some Library of Congress Subject Headings (LCSH) based on Coleman’s study of The Representation and Treatment of “Anti-Racism” in Bibliographic Information Systems and Knowledge Structures are also listed.
+They are based on findings which were reported at the Annual Conference of the American Theological Librarians Association (ATLA), June 2016.

 Feedback is invited.
-If you would like to contribute terms and definitions, or participate in any other way in the development of the vocabulary or the library, please contact Anita Coleman [charis dot coleman at gmail dot com].
+If you would you like to contribute terms, help in completing the definitions, or participate in any other way in the development of the vocabulary and the library, please contact Anita Coleman [charis dot coleman at gmail dot com].

 Alphabetical List of Terms